Management System Owner: Chief Safety Officer

-Fermilab's policy for Safety and Health is described in the Director's Policy.
+Fermilab's policy for Safety and Health is described in the Safety & Health Policy.
 The policy identifies the major goals of the SH program including prevention of injury and ill health, and prompt abatement of recognized hazards.

 The SH program includes policies and procedures for identifying safety risks and health hazards in advance of procurement and construction activities, and incident investigations.
 The program is supported by:

 The following FESHM chapter series describes certain key safety and health program elements: